Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Implementation Details for

-This appendix provides a detailed description of the distributed architecture used to scale \gowu to high-dimensional environments.
-The system decouples environment simulation, population management, and parameter optimization, enabling high-throughput exploration.
-It consists of three main logical components communicating asynchronously: a \emph{central coordinator}, a pool of \emph{distributed rollout workers}, and \emph{asynchronous learning nodes}.
+This appendix provides full implementation details for the distributed architecture summarized in \cref{sec:implementation}, including the uncertainty estimator architecture and training procedure.
+The system decouples environment simulation, population management, and uncertainty model training, enabling high-throughput exploration.
+It consists of three logical components communicating asynchronously: a \emph{central coordinator}, a pool of \emph{distributed rollout workers}, and a dedicated \emph{\rnd learner}.